 59 participants from across 5 continents took part in the training, including 6 from the EOSC-Life community.
 Participants learnt about how to install, configure, customize, and extend their own production-ready Galaxy servers.
 The course was taught completely asynchronously with a mix of written tutorials, videos recorded by the instructor community and videos auto-generated from the slides.
 Intensive, hands-on sessions were taught by experienced instructors from the Galaxy Community.
 All the contents of the training will remain online permanently at https://github.com/galaxyproject/admin-training/tree/2021-online.
 The bulk of the work consisted of the participants working at their own pace through the materials prepared for them.
 For the duration of the training (and a week after) the participants were granted access to a virtual machine exclusive to them.

 To read what participants had to say, see our news item here.More information on the event can be found in the Gallantries github

 RIs & scientists planning EOSC-related training for the Life Science community (EOSC staff and end-users) from both within and outside the EOSC-Life consortium.

 Aim of the Training Open Calls

 Round 2 – November 2020

-View the winning projects from the First Open Call here.
+View here the funded projects from the First Open Call.